 - What are my end goals?
-Realize that this journey is incremental, incremental is another word for progress.
+Realize that this journey is incremental – which is another word for progress.

 - Lastly, who else will benefit from my journey?

-Please, be kind to yourself, your battle is hard enough.
-While it’s not a simple task, go slow and with purpose, never lose sight of why you are doing this; you don’t only want to lose weight, you, more importantly, want to be well.
+Please, be kind to yourself.
+Your battle is hard enough.
+While it’s not a simple task, go slow and with purpose, and never lose sight of why you are doing this.
+You don’t want only to lose weight; you, more importantly, want to be well.

 Lemonade Stand Vol. III